May 04, 2023

 - Priority – which mail server address to use first when collecting the emails.
 The lowest number represents the highest priority.

 Important!
-You can only use one email provider per one domain name at a time, so ensure you only have an MX record for the domain name.
+You can only use one email provider per one domain name at a time, so ensure you only have one MX record for the domain name.
 If the user is using different email providers for the main domain and subdomain, make sure to use the “name” section in the DNS zone appropriately.

 Here is an example of what an MX record looks like using one of Google Workspace’s mail servers: